W-David-Porter/acim/src/text/5-healing-and-wholeness/vi-time-and-eternity/index.md

 8. “I will visit the sins of the fathers unto the third and fourth generation”, as interpreted by the ego, is particularly vicious.
 ²It becomes merely an attempt to guarantee the ego’s own survival.
-³To the Holy Spirit, the statement means that in later generations He can still reïnterpret what former generations had misunderstood, and thus release the thoughts from the ability to produce fear.
+³To the Holy Spirit, the statement means that in later generations He can still reinterpret what former generations had misunderstood, and thus release the thoughts from the ability to produce fear.

 ::: details Expanded
 “I will visit the sins of the fathers unto the third and fourth generation”, as interpreted by the ego, is particularly vicious.
 ²It [visiting the sins of the fathers unto the third and fourth generation] becomes merely an attempt to guarantee the ego’s own survival.
-³To the Holy Spirit, the statement means that in later generations He [the Holy Spirit] can still reïnterpret what former generations had misunderstood, and thus release the thoughts from the ability to produce fear.
+³To the Holy Spirit, the statement means that in later generations He [the Holy Spirit] can still reinterpret what former generations had misunderstood, and thus release the thoughts from the ability to produce fear.
 :::

 ::: details Substituted
 “I will visit the sins of the fathers unto the third and fourth generation”, as interpreted by the ego, is particularly vicious.
 ²Visiting the sins of the fathers unto the third and fourth generation becomes merely an attempt to guarantee the ego’s own survival.
-³To the Holy Spirit, the statement means that in later generations the Holy Spirit can still reïnterpret what former generations had misunderstood, and thus release the thoughts from the ability to produce fear.
+³To the Holy Spirit, the statement means that in later generations the Holy Spirit can still reinterpret what former generations had misunderstood, and thus release the thoughts from the ability to produce fear.
 :::

 ::: details Simplified
-The Holy Spirit can reïnterpret on behalf of later generations to release them from fear.
+The Holy Spirit can reinterpret on behalf of later generations to release them from fear.
 :::

 9. “The wicked shall perish” becomes a statement of Atonement, if the word “perish’ is understood as “be undone’.
 ²Every loveless thought must be undone, a word the ego cannot even understand.
 ³To the ego, to be undone means to be destroyed.
-⁴The ego will not be destroyed because it is part of your thought, but because it is uncreative and therefore unsharing, it will be reïnterpreted to release you from fear.
+⁴The ego will not be destroyed because it is part of your thought, but because it is uncreative and therefore unsharing, it will be reinterpreted to release you from fear.
 ⁵The part of your mind that you have given to the ego will merely return to the Kingdom, where your whole mind belongs.
 ⁶You can delay the completion of the Kingdom, but you cannot introduce the concept of fear into it.